-Covering a time period from the beginning of recorded history through the present, the AP World History curriculum covers an immense period of time.
+Covering a time period from 1200 through the present, the AP World History curriculum covers an immense period of time.
 This stretch of time is broken into four basic time periods and is assessed in a manner similar to the AP World History test.